Hadiquaa/Nominations-redux/README.md

 Welcome to the **React Redux Nominations Project**!
 This is a simple app I built while diving into the world of React and Redux.
 It's all about adding, managing, and removing movie nominations (with a twist!).

 ## What's the Deal?
 - **Nominate Your Faves:** Add movies to your nomination list with just a click.
-Who doesn’t love giving awards?
 - **Five's the Limit:** You can only nominate up to 5 movies.
-Tough choices make it interesting, right?
 - **Easy Peasy Removal:** Changed your mind?
 Remove a movie just as easily.
 - **Toast it Up:** Get instant feedback with snazzy toast notifications when you add or remove a movie.